Skip to main content

 “I’m exceptional, uniquely powered by a microscopic regenerative hydrogen fuel cell–I will last through your lifetime.”

-At first, Marvin thought it was just the new advanced AI talking, but soon, GridBot began making oddly specific suggestions.
+At first, Marvin thought it was just the new advanced agentic AI talking, but soon, GridBot began texting oddly specific suggestions.

-GridBot would remind him to call his friends at just the right moments, play songs that matched his mood perfectly, take job notes as they came to mind, and even remind him when he needed to charge his plug-in hybrid truck.
+GridBot would remind him to call his friends at just the right moments, play songs that perfectly matched his mood, take job notes as they came to mind, and even remind him when he needed to charge his plug-in hybrid truck.

 But it wasn't just Marvin's smartphone acting strangely; the entire town's smartphones started behaving similarly.
 People began talking about how their phones seemed to know their thoughts even before they did.